ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 To run tests, build your release artifact, etc., you will be using the trusty command line.
 Ceedling is transitioning away from being built around Rake.
-As such, interacting with Ceedling at the command line involves two different conventions:
+As such, right now, interacting with Ceedling at the command line involves two different conventions:

-1. Application Commands.
-Application commands are how you tell Ceedling what to do.
-These create projects, load project files, begin builds, output version information, etc.
+1. **Application Commands.** Application commands tell Ceedling what to to do with your project.
+These create projects, load project files, begin builds, output version information, etc. These include rich help and operate similarly to popular command line tools like `git`.
-1. Build Tasks.
-Build tasks actually execute test suites, run release builds, etc. These tasks are created from your project file.
+1. **Build & Plugin Tasks.** Build tasks actually execute test suites, run release builds, etc. These tasks are created from your project file.
+These are generated through Ceedling's Rake-based code and conform to its conventions — simplistic help, no option flags, but bracketed arguments.

+In the case of running builds, both come into play at the command line.

 ## Quick command line example to get you started